watersofoblivion/nile/doc/content/en/docs/bibliography/articles.md

 Optimization
 ---

+### Inlining

 * [Secrets of the Glasgow Haskell Compiler Inliner](https://www.microsoft.com/en-us/research/wp-content/uploads/2002/07/inline.pdf) - A deep dive on the implementation of the Glasgow Haskell Compiler's inliner.
 Provides several practical techniques to developing heuristics for when to inline functions.
+Limited to first-order functions.
+* [Pratical and Effective Higher-Order Optimization](http://manticore.cs.uchicago.edu/papers/icfp14-reflow.pdf) - Presents an algorithm for higher-order function inlining based on a 0CFA control-flow analysis.
+The algorithm described is used in the Manticore parallel ML compiler.

+### Constant Propagation

+* [Constant Propagation with Conditional Branches](https://www.cs.utexas.edu/users/lin/cs380c/wegman.pdf) - Describes constant propagation as a dataflow problem and presents four different algorithms: Simple Constant, Sparse Simple Constant, Conditional Constant, and Sparse Conditional Constant Propagation.
 * [A Functional Perspective on SSA Optimisation Algorithms](https://www.researchgate.net/publication/220371229_A_Functional_Perspective_on_SSA_Optimisation_Algorithms/fulltext/0ffc67ff0cf255165fc8561a/A-Functional-Perspective-on-SSA-Optimisation-Algorithms.pdf) - Presents and compares the implementation of the Condition Constant Propagation algorithm on both SSA form and in ANF form.